 Perinatally acquired stroke occurs one in 4,000 pregnancies.
 This contributes towards a portion of hemiplegic CP and some spastic quadriplegic CP.
 Almost two-thirds of infants with porencephaly or ischemic stroke had at least one prothrombotic abnormality in their blood12.
 Preterm infants who were homozygous or heterozygous for mutation of the enzyme methylene-tetrahydrofolate reductase had a significantly increased risk of developing diplegia13.
 Amongst the many prothrombotic disorders, the presence of anti-cardiolipin antibody was the most frequent prothrombotic factor identified in a group of infants with cerebral thromboembolism14.
 Besides anti-phospholipid antibodies, cerebral thromboembolism was reported to be associated with the factor V Leiden mutation15, the most common genetic thrombophilia.
-By itself, the Leiden mutation results in only a low risk of thrombosis, but the addition of other genetic or acquired factors increases the risk sharply.
 The thrombophilic tendency is often one of the contributory factors to other risk factors such as nulliparity, subfertility, pre-eclampsia, emergency Caesarean section, vacuum delivery, prolonged rupture of membranes and cord abnormalities, with 60% of patients having three or more of these risk factors16.
 Abnormalities of the placenta and its vasculature may predispose to thromboses that may then embolise into the foetal circulation, and reach the cerebral circulation via the patent foramen ovale.
 When placentas were examined in children with CP, the most common histopathological lesion identified were thrombotic lesions.
 In some patients, these placental abnormalities were also associated with presence of anti-phospholipid antibodies17 and the factor V Leiden mutation18.